abilandz/PH8124/Lecture_2/Lecture_2.md

 * The first line is mandatory, namely: ```#!/bin/bash```
 * The first two characters in the first line are mandatory, namely: ```#!``` (the combination of these two characters is called shebang or hashbang)

 What is happening here is the following: ```#!``` in the first line indicates to the operating system that whatever follows next on the first line, must be interpreted as a path to the executable (e.g. ```/bin/bash``` if you want to run **Bash**), which then must be used to interpret the code in all the remaining lines in the script.
-In this way, you can put up together any script, not necessarily the one for **Bash** --- you just need to change ```/bin/bash``` in the first line, and point out to some other executable.
+In this way, you can put up together any script, not necessarily the one for **Bash** &mdash; you just need to change ```/bin/bash``` in the first line, and point out to some other executable.

 From the above example, you can see that whatever we have previously executed directly in the terminal (e.g. **echo** or **date** commands), we can also write in the script, and then execute all commands in one go, by executing the script.
-That being said, at the very basic level, scripting saves you the time needed to retype again and again any regular sequence of commands, after you open a new terminal --- for instance, the file ```first.sh``` you just made, is available in any new terminal you open!
+That being said, at the very basic level, scripting saves you the time needed to retype again and again any regular sequence of commands, after you open a new terminal &mdash; for instance, the file ```first.sh``` you just made, is available in any new terminal you open!

 How to execute the **Bash** script?
 It's simple, just pass the file name as an argument to the command **source** (i.e. in jargon, you need to _source_ your script):